 As you can tell from the examples above, we’ve been able to create an industrial design company culture around peer endorsements to ensure everyone understands and appreciates their contributions.
 Over the years, we’ve built an environment that’s welcoming and, dare we say, fun.
 And we’ve been able to do it because the desire to make MAKO employees happy comes from the top down.

-It’s how we’ve been able to attract experienced designers, engineers, and other talents from Fortune 500 companies, including Dell, Nike, Bose, and Boeing.
+It’s how we’ve attracted experienced designers, engineers, and other talents from Fortune 500 companies, including Dell, Nike, Bose, and Boeing.
 This synchronous combination of skill and chemistry is the key to our productivity and how we create world-class products for our clients.

-For a full list of employee recognition strategies, you can check the Forbes article here!
+Check out the full list of employee recognition strategies in the Forbes article here!